-Bank of America Global Research estimates in a March 30 reported that 9% of global mine output had been temporarily idled.
+Bank of America Global Research estimates in a report dated 30 March 2020 that 9% of global mine output had been temporarily idled.

 However, most gold mines have maintained production and we don’t know of any so far that have been shut down due to the coronavirus outbreak.
 We believe gold miners are better positioned than many industries to handle this crisis.
 Mines are typically in remote areas, away from coronavirus hot-spots.

 Many are in Africa and have experience navigating other epidemics while safeguarding employees and sustaining production.
 The sector is financially strong with low debt and strong cash flow.
 A BMO Capital Markets universe of 27 major and mid-tier producer have an average net debt/EBITDA (earnings before interest, tax, depreciation and amortization) of 0.34, compared to an average of 1.78 for S&P 500 companies.
 March 2020 Scotiabank estimates also indicate all-in sustaining costs averages of roughly $950 per ounce and drastically lower fuel prices should work to offset other cost pressures this year, in our view.